launchdarkly/api-client-javascript/docs/CustomRolesApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //Token.apiKeyPrefix = 'Token';

-var apiInstance = new LaunchDarklyRestApi.CustomRolesApi();
+var apiInstance = new LaunchDarklyApi.CustomRolesApi();

 var customRoleKey = "customRoleKey_example"; // String | The custom role key.

-var patchDelta = [new LaunchDarklyRestApi.PatchOperation()]; // [PatchOperation] | Requires a JSON Patch representation of the desired changes to the project. 'http://jsonpatch.com/'
+var patchDelta = [new LaunchDarklyApi.PatchOperation()]; // [PatchOperation] | Requires a JSON Patch representation of the desired changes to the project. 'http://jsonpatch.com/'

 var callback = function(error, data, response) {